tcpip147/querybook-spring-boot-starter/README.md

 ### application.properties

-query-book.root=query # query files root directory
+\# query files root directory<br/>
+query-book.root=query

-query-book.dev-mode=true # use only for development. when this option is true, watcher is added that watch query file changes for hotswap query-book.inject-comment=true # adding query information comment when executed
+\# use only for development. when this option is true, watcher is added that watch query file changes for hotswap<br/>
+query-book.dev-mode=true

+\# adding query information comment when executed<br/>
+query-book.inject-comment=true